 Published: Sep 16, 2022

 GH Walters and Son is looking for a Carpentry Apprentice to join their well-established firm in Liskeard.

 The Apprentice’s Role

-As a carpentry apprentice you will learn all aspects of carpentry and joinery as well as building and construction work, you will be expected to learn how to measure, cut and build using materials.
+As a carpentry apprentice you will learn all aspects of carpentry and joinery, Yelverton Construction cover every aspect of creating a new build home, including imaginative design, local authority approvals, impeccable standards of construction and professional project management.
+You will be expected to learn how to measure, cut and build using materials.
 You will be working with wood on a day to day basis and must be precise with all of your work.

-Working Hours: 40 hours per week, Monday to Friday.
+Working Hours: The working hours will be 40 hours per week, Monday to Friday, 8am to 4:30pm.

 Holiday: 28 days holiday entitlement (including bank holidays) will be paid each year, during the course of your apprenticeship.

 G.H.
 Walters & Son is a family-owned business that has been working since 1960 to provide South East Cornwall with the highest industry standards in bespoke building services.
 George Walters began the firm in 1962 and it became a partnership with Scott in 1995.
 It was renamed, G.H.
 Walters & Son.
 Since George's retirement, Scott now runs the company himself.